 IMPORTANT: Replace all seals even if they do not appear to be damaged.
 Failure to replace all seals may result in premature cylinder failure.
-NOTE: Seal kits will service most cylinders of similar bore size and rod diameter.

 1. Install the cylinder rod seal in the gland first.
-Be careful not to damage the seal in the process, as it is somewhat difficult to install.

-NOTE: A special installation tool (Part #65349) is available to help with installing the seal.
+Be carefull not to damage the seal in the process as it is somewhat difficult to install.
+A special installation tool is available to help with installing the seal.
 Simply fit the end of the tool over the seal so that the large prong of the tool is on the outside of the seal, and the two smaller prongs on the inside.
 The lip of the seal should be facing towards the tool.
 Rotate the handles on the tool around to wrap the seal around the end of the tool.